Properties of LCM Lattices of Monomial Ideals: Introduction

 One main purpose of this paper is to classify standard lattice properties of LCM lattices of edge ideals in terms of the associated graphs.
 In Section~\ref{section:edge:ideals}, we characterize the following properties for such LCM lattices: Boolean, modular, upper semimodular, lower semimodular, supersolvable, coatomic, and complemented; see Theorems~\ref{GradedGraph}, \ref{USS}, \ref{thm:supersolvable}, \ref{thm:lsm}, \ref{thm:coatomic:lcm:lattices}, Corollary~\ref{BooleanEdgeIdeal}, and Proposition~\ref{prop:complemented:LCM:lattice}.
 We summarize these results in a Venn diagram of possible combinations.

 In the case of arbitrary monomial ideals, it is difficult to decide if a given monomial ideal is minimal without running Phan's algorithm.
 Nonetheless, we do classify monomial ideals with Boolean LCM lattices in Theorem~\ref{Boolean:LCM:lattice}.
 We also prove that minimal monomial ideals of modular lattices are Cohen-Macaulay in Theorem~\ref{Modular}.
-Finally we consider when the projective dimension of a monomial ideal matches the height of its LCM lattice in Section~\ref{sec:pdim}.
+We consider when the projective dimension of a monomial ideal matches the height of its LCM lattice in Section~\ref{sec:pdim}.
+Finally, in Section~\ref{sec:Gorenstein}, we consider the properties of LCM lattices of Gorenstein monomial ideals.